treating all major fractures

-Accidents happen.
-They just do.
+Whether it’s a simple broken bone or complex fracture that requires specialized treatment, unexpected injuries and accidents can happen to anyone, at any time.
 You can’t plan for them or anticipate the havoc they can unleash on your body.
-Thankfully, Reno Orthopedic Clinic’s facture and trauma surgeons are the region’s most-qualified and experienced in treating these sudden, complex, and potentially life-changing injuries.
+Thankfully, Reno Orthopedic Clinic’s fracture and trauma surgeons are the region’s most-qualified and experienced in treating these sudden, complex, and potentially life-changing injuries.

 As recognized leaders in both urgent surgical repair and the post-trauma restoration of function and appearance, our team is known for their expert decision making, the empathetic, patient-first methodology they bring to every case, and their continued contributions to clinical research and the authorship of scientific articles.